medcomdk/dk-medcom-hospitalnotification/docs/index.md

 ## 2 Test and Certification

+Certification of a system implies both an approved testprotocol and runtrough of TouchStone testscripts.
+TouchStone describes an infrastructure that allows for automated test and validation against the IGs developes by MedCom.

-<a href="https://medcomdk.github.io/MedComLandingPage/#3-test-and-certification" target="_blank">Here you'll find a description of test and certification of FHIR standards in MedCom</a>
+<a href="https://medcomdk.github.io/MedComLandingPage/#3-test-and-certification" target="_blank">A description of test and certification of FHIR standards in MedCom can be founc here.</a>

 ### Testprotocols

+Below is testprotocols and testscripts used to test and certify MedCom HospitalNotification.

 **Sending a HospitalNotification message**
 * Testprotocol